Designing new musical technologies for older adults' wellbeing

 The Team

-This project is led by Dr Jennifer MacRitchie, funded by a UKRI Future Leaders Fellowship at The University of Sheffield, in collaboration with Prof Renee Timmers, Dr Justin Christensen, Jonathan Pigrem, Katherine Jackson and Dr Georgia Floridou (Music Mind Machine group), Prof Luc de Witte (Centre for Assistive Technology and Connected Healthcare, The University of Sheffield), and Prof Andrew McPherson (Augmented Instruments Lab, Queen Mary University London) with partnership from Bela (Augmented Instruments Ltd)
+This project is led by Dr Jennifer MacRitchie, funded by a UKRI Future Leaders Fellowship at The University of Sheffield, in collaboration with Prof Renee Timmers, Dr Justin Christensen, Jonathan Pigrem, Katherine Jackson, Mike Neokleous and Dr Georgia Floridou (Music Mind Machine group), Prof Luc de Witte (The Hague University of Applied Sciences), and Prof Andrew McPherson (Imperial College London) with partnership from Bela (Augmented Instruments Ltd)